Cambridge United F.C.: Colours and badge

 Cambridge United have traditionally worn amber and black home kits in a variety of designs, including plain amber with black trim (e.g. 1979–1991), amber and black quarters (1996–1998) and halves (e.g. 1924–25), and a variety of stripes (e.g. 1926–1936.
 Only between 1957–1960 and 1970–1972 have shirts not been predominantly amber, when the club opted for white with a small amber and black detail on the shirt's sleeves.
-Away from home, kits have often been white with some amber and/or black detail, although recently shirts have been blue at the request of the away shirts sponsors, Kershaw.
+Away from home, kits have often been white with some amber and/or black detail, although recently shirts have been blue at the request of the away shirts sponsors.

+The club's current crest was adopted in 2024 after a consultation, and implemented for the beginning of the 2025-26 season.
+The circular design incorporates the shape of Magdalene Bridge over the River Cam.

+The previous crest, a large football over which the letters 'CU' are emblazoned, with three turrets on top, was worn on shirts since the 1986–87 season, with a brief change to a more 'elaborate' design between 1996 and 1998.
+Previously, shirts had simply been embroidered with the club's acronym 'CUFC' or a 'Book & Ball' badge used during the late 1970s.
+The club used a special badge to commemorate their centenary in the 2012–13 season.
+A design change was proposed without consultation in 2023, but was not adopted.

+Sponsorship and manufacturers

 A sponsor first appeared on a Cambridge United shirt for the 1985–86 season when the shirt was changed mid-season from plain amber to amber and black stripes.
 Spraymate were the club's first shirt sponsor, and have since been followed by an array of local and national companies: Lynfox, Howlett, Fujitsu, Beaumont Stainless Steels, Premier Travel, C and R Windows, Quicksilver (couriers), Capital Sports, The Global Group, Haart, Global Self Drive, and in 2009–10 Greene King IPA.